 Visualization is often used in setting and achieving goals, and you can apply the same concepts when you’re learning how to become more decisive.
 Go through each option you have and visualize what can happen for each.
-Don’t just think of negative outcomes – think of positive outcomes, as well as neutral ones.
-Make a mental “pros and cons” list for each option.
-This strategy will not only help you make a final decision, but will actually condition your mind to make decisions faster in the future.
+Don’t just think of negative outcomes – think of positive as well as neutral outcomes.
+Make a mental pros–and–cons list for each option.
+This strategy will not only help you make a final decision, but will condition your mind to make decisions faster in the future.

-Try giving yourself a time limit when you’re making a big decision.
-Often, our early impulses are our best ones, and we often know what we want to do after just five to 10 minutes.
-However, if a decision truly does feel big, don’t get stuck.
+Give yourself a time limit when you’re making a big decision.
+Often, our early impulses are our best ones, and we know what we want to do after just five to 10 minutes.
+However, if a decision feels big, don’t get stuck.
 Be decisive by breaking that decision down into smaller decisions.
 You can even create a decision tree that takes you through every step, forcing you to pause, consider each smaller choice and not give in to fear.
 Thinking of a big decision as a series of smaller ones takes the pressure off so that you can choose wisely.

 We’ve all heard the expression “done is better than perfect.”
 This can be especially true for decision-making.
 Successful people in every field have to master how to be decisive every day.
 They have the same obstacles as you; however, they’ve learned to avoid the pursuit of perfection – sometimes, “good enough” is perfect.
 Perfect is just another way that fear controls your choices.